 A refrigerator is an appliance that keeps food cold and can hold various food items.
-A refrigerator is typically a large metal box with a thermally insulated compartment and a door which opens to allow access to the interior.
+A refrigerator is typically a large metal box with a thermally insulated compartment and a door that opens to allow access to the interior.

 It has an electric motor powered by electricity, usually coming from a residential electric power source via an electrical outlet.
 A refrigerator has two sides with one side being warm and the other being cold.
 Refrigerators require about 2-3 amps of current just to run the motor so if you have more than 4 refrigerators on one 20 amp circuit, it will overload the circuit-